SilverHalf/mount-balrior/greer/strategy.md

 A <img class='inline defiance'> [Defiance Bar] appears again at 50%.
 <br>
-Upon breaking the bar, [Elite Empowering Beasts] will spawn, and cast [Empowering Blast] toward [Greer]; make sure to block all of these and communicate if any backup projectile block is needed.
+Upon breaking the bar, [Elite Empowering Beasts] will spawn again, and cast [Empowering Blast] toward [Greer]; make sure to block all of these and communicate if any backup projectile block is needed.

 <img class=divider>